BabakBasharirad/breast-cancer-detection-tpm/README.md

-# Breast Cancer Detection using RNA-Seq TPM Data
+# Breast Cancer Detection using RNA-Seq TPM Data [UNDER CONSTRUCTION!]

 This repository contains code and resources for detecting breast cancer using RNA-Seq gene expression data quantified as Transcripts Per Million (TPM).
 The project focuses on preprocessing, dimensionality reduction, and applying machine learning algorithms to predict cancerous tissue samples.